pattyde/katepluspat/src/content/posts/honeymoon/004-suicidal-boat-and-lessons-in-dentistry/index.md

 On the way, we stumbled across a cool street market.
 Kate especially enjoyed a ghetto dentist making dentures for 200 baht by using old dentures and adjusting as required on the spot.
 Ew.
 Kate took notes and, much to the annoyance of the "dentist", a few sneaky pictures.
 Pat commented about how that fun detour wouldn't have happened if we were dead on the bottom of the river.
 Kate was still not impressed.

 Properly equipped with some modesty (aka pants) we went into the Palace.
-We saw the Jade Buddha, invented stories for the awesome endless murals along the walls and admired many very ornate buildings.
+We saw the Jade Buddha, invented stories for the awesome endless murals along the walls and admired many, very ornate buildings.
 Surrounded by what seemed like solid gold temples, Kate wondered about religious wealth here not being used to help poor Thai people.
 Pat thought it may actually not be that much gold, just leaf plating.
 As it turned out, a lot of the locals actually bring gold leaf to affix to various religious symbols and statues as a form of prayer and alms.
 So there ya go.

 ![Endless Murals at Grand Palace](./images/large_1_13937559..rand-palace.jpg)